WarpWing/Reaper/README.md

 # Reaper
-A system daemon that actively monitors,logs and secures activity on Linux based servers.
-Written in Bash and deployed to Docker
+An API system service that helps with Kubernetes and Ansible Operations.
+Written in Python and deployable to Linux Based Systems.